andela-technology/custom-questions-skeleton/demos/custom-question-skeleton/README-qualified.md

 Learnosity expects its partners to host the bundled question and scorer files.
 Qualified provides the bundle URLs to Learnosity via its [console](https://console.learnosity.com).
 When one of Learnosity's customers uses a Qualified custom question, Learnosity pulls down and executes the hosted scripts.

 Since these are purely static files, Qualified hosts them here on GitHub in the `dist` directory of the `qualified-custom-question-dist` branch, served by JSDelivr.
 See [JSDelivr's docs](https://www.jsdelivr.com/?docs=gh) for URL format details.
-The most relevant part is the `@` symbol, which enables a particular commit or branch to be served:
+The most relevant part is the `@` symbol, which enables a particular commit, release or branch to be served:

-- To serve the current scorer JS dist on the `qualified-custom-question-dist` branch: <https://cdn.jsdelivr.net/gh/andela-technology/custom-questions-skeleton@qualified-custom-question-dist/demos/custom-question-skeleton/dist/scorer.js>
 - To serve the current question JS dist on the `qualified-custom-question-dist` branch: <https://cdn.jsdelivr.net/gh/andela-technology/custom-questions-skeleton@qualified-custom-question-dist/demos/custom-question-skeleton/dist/question.js>
-- To serve the current question CSS dist on the `qualified-custom-question-dist` branch: <https://cdn.jsdelivr.net/gh/andela-technology/custom-questions-skeleton@qualified-custom-question-dist/demos/custom-question-skeleton/dist/question.css>
 - To serve the question JS dist from a particular commit: <https://cdn.jsdelivr.net/gh/andela-technology/custom-questions-skeleton@c638fa3/demos/custom-question-skeleton/dist/question.js>

-It's best to use a specific commit so that breaking or inadvertent changes won't mess up clients.
+It's safer to use a specific commit so that breaking or inadvertent changes won't mess up clients.
 When a specific commit is used, it's important to remember to update it on Learnosity's end (via the [console](https://console.learnosity.com)) after each deploy.

-This setup has the downside of committing distribution files to source control, similar to GitHub Pages, but it's simple and keeps the integration code isolated from Qualified's server and codebase.
+Using the branch tip is convenient, because deploys happen automatically, but breaking changes can cause problems without care.

-JSDelivr caches for a week, but you can use their [cache purge tool](https://www.jsdelivr.com/tools/purge) to flush after a deploy.
+If you're using branch tips, JSDelivr caches for a week, but you can use their [cache purge tool](https://www.jsdelivr.com/tools/purge) to flush after a deploy.
 Learnosity may also cache scripts on their end, so they may need to flush on their end as well.

+In the future, we should use releases and follow semver, which is more meaningful than commits.

 ### Creating a new dist release